dotnet/docs-maui/docs/migration/native-essentials.md

 ## Add using directives

-The implicit `global using` directives for .NET iOS and .NET Android don't include the namespaces for .NET MAUIs native device functionality.
+The implicit `global using` directives for .NET for iOS and .NET for Android don't include the namespaces for .NET MAUIs native device functionality.
 Therefore, `using` directives for the `Xamarin.Essentials` namespace should be replaced with `using` directives for the namespace that contains the required functionality:

 | Namespace | Purpose |
 | --------- | ------- |